MicrosoftDocs/sql-docs/docs/sql-server/sql-server-ver15-release-notes.md

 **Issue and customer impact**: Executing the command `ALTER DATABASE SCOPED CONFIGURATION SET LIGHTWEIGHT_QUERY_PROFILING = ON` returns a syntax error.
 Any scenarios that depend on executing this command will fail.

 > [!NOTE]
 > Currently, the lightweight query profiling infrastructure (LWP) cannot be controlled at the individual database level, and remains enabled for all databases by default.
-For more information on LWP, refer to [What's New in SQL Server 2019](../sql-server/what-s-new-in-sql-server-ver15.md).
+For more information on LWP, see [What's New in SQL Server 2019](../sql-server/what-s-new-in-sql-server-ver15.md).

 **Workaround**: No workaround for [!INCLUDE[SQL Server 2019](../includes/sssqlv15-md.md)] CTP 2.0.